Money in the Bank (2024): SmackDown

 On the following episode of SmackDown, The Bloodline (Solo Sikoa, Jacob Fatu, Tama Tonga, and Tonga Loa) talked about their win at Money in the Bank when Cody Rhodes interrupted and said he knew Sikoa wanted a match for the Undisputed WWE Championship at SummerSlam and accepted the challenge.
 The Bloodline then attacked him and fended off an attack by Randy Orton before powerbombing Orton through the commentator's table.

 On the same episode of SmackDown, Tiffany Stratton came into the ring to gloat about her victory, where she was confronted by Bayley.
 After Nia Jax joined her in the ring, Bayley implied that if Jax beat her at SummerSlam - Jax having won the Queen of the Ring tournament, thus giving her a title shot - Stratton may cash in on her, instead.
 After a match between Jax and Michin, Bayley was knocked down and Stratton seemed close to cashing her contract on her, then and there, before Jax glared at her, and the two left the ring.
 Stratton would eventually cash in the contract on Jax on the January 3, 2025, episode of SmackDown to win the WWE Women's Championship.
-Her reign would last 302 days before she was destroyed by Jade Cargill at Saturday Night's Main Event.

 LA Knight made an important note of how he pinned Logan Paul to be in the men's Money in the Bank ladder match and challenged him for the United States Championship, which was subsequently scheduled for SummerSlam.